 At this time, no resistant genotypes have been conclusively identified in goats.
 There is some preliminary literature suggesting that lysine (K) at codon 222 may be resistant; however, K at codon 222 is uncommon in U.S. goats tested to date.
 All goats, therefore, should be assumed to be susceptible.

 Any sheep that are QQ qualify as test eligible animals and can be sampled for Scrapie to meet ones sampling requirements.
 There is now a live sampling procedure that can be performed as opposed to the submitting the head to be sampled.
 In some instances, a head could still be required to be submitted.
 My two genoytype QQ sheep have been live tested for scrapie.
 The procedure took less than a minute to perform (it took longer to get them on the fitting stand!) and neither of them reacted at all as if it was painful for them.
 They were given a local anesthetic before the sample was cut.
 Neither my ram nor my ewe tested positive for scrapie.

-My application was been approved and I am listed on the USDA - APHIS SFCP Current Certification Program Reports pages.
+My application was approved and I am listed on the USDA - APHIS SFCP Current Certification Program Reports pages.
 In May 2016, updates were made to the SFCP.
 Here is a link to the National Scrapie Eradication page where the updated standards for the SFCP can be found.